nspcc-dev/xk6-neofs/scenarios/run_scenarios.md

 Options:
   * PROFILE - format write:duration
       * write    - percent of VUs performing write operations (the rest will be read VUs)
-      * duration - time in sec
+      * duration - time in seconds
   * CLIENTS - number of VUs for all operations
   * WRITE_OBJ_SIZE - object size in kb for write(PUT) operations
   * PREGEN_JSON - path to json file with pre-generated containers and objects
-  * REGISTRY - if set to "enabled", all produced objects will be stored in database for subsequent verification.
+  * REGISTRY_FILE - if set, all produced objects will be stored in database for subsequent verification.
+Database file name will be set to value of REGISTRY_FILE.

 ## S3